 Sage or Salvia officinalis is an evergreen woody-stemmed shrub which grows up to 60 cm high.
 It has greyish green stalked slender leaves, rough in texture.
 The flowers are purplish blue in colour.
 The dried Sage herb is grey, tinged with green.
 It has strong spicy aroma and a slightly bitter and astringent taste.

-It has a centuries-old reputation of exerting a beneficial influence on the brain, nerves, eyes and glands.
+It has a centuries-old reputation of having a beneficial influence on the brain, nerves, eyes and glands.

 It contains a volatile oil, resin, tannin and a bitter principle.
 The oil is composed of camphor, salvene, cineol and pinene.
-The fresh leaves provide appreciable amounts of vitamin A and C.
+The fresh leaves are rich source of vitamin A and C.

 The herb has always played a great part in the history of botanic medicine.
 The Chinese adage 'sage for old age' sums up its healthful qualities.

 It has a reputation to retard old age, restore energy and aid digestion.
 In pharmaceutical writings, the herb is listed among the natural antiseptics.

 The herb is considered very useful in failing memory.
 The herb acts on the cortex of the brain thereby eliminating mental exhaustion and improving concentration.

 Tea prepared from the leaves of the herb is beneficial in coping with stress.
 It can be prepared by pouring a cup of boiling water over 1 teaspoon of dried herb leaves with lid on.

 It should be infused for few minutes before straining and sweetening with honey, if desired.
 In case of fresh leaves, a tablespoon of chopped leaves can be used and tea prepared similarly.

 Leafy sprigs of the herb were among the strewing herbs spread on the floors of old manors, for it was believed to be an antiseptic to guard against plague and other infections.